New York April 2024

 Things to Do in New York in April

-You can't visit the big apple without checking out the Statue of Liberty!
-In 1886, it was gifted to the people of the US by the people of France with the date of the U.S. Declaration of Independence engraved.
-The best way to see the statue for free is by taking the Staten Island Ferry; it will take you to the borough of Staten Island, passing by the statue along the way.
+No visit to the Big Apple is complete without witnessing the majestic wonder of the Statue of Liberty!
+Lady Liberty was gifted to the people of the US by the people of France in 1886 and features the date of the U.S. Declaration of Independence engraved onto the statue's tablets.
+The best way to see the statue for free is by taking the Staten Island Ferry, which takes you past the Statue of Liberty on its journey to Staten Island.